suntong30/SimEnc/README.md

 Use `./inference/decompress.ipynb` file to generate chunks

+The `ubuntu.txt` and `couchbase.txt `lists our evaluated docker images.

 2. Calculate the deduplication ratio of two baselines (i.e. the MLE and LSH-based MLE) for the dataset.

 The `./inference/MLE_LSHMLE_partial.ipynb` file contains the code of MLE and LSH-based MLE.